linanwx/aosr/README.md

 word::definition
 ```

-You can use the symbol `:::` to flip cards and complete the reverse memory in addition to the forward memory.
+You can use the symbol `:::` to create cards that can be reviewed in both directions - from question to answer and from answer to question.

 ```
 word:::definition